top of page

 Hogsmeade, Islands of Adventure, Universal Resort, Florida

-Traveling with Kids Ages 18-21 Tip 4.
+Tip 4.
 Bonding. traveling with the 18-21 age group can be rewarding if you respect them for the young adults they are.
 This is a fragile time in your family as you set the stage for the adult relationship you will have as you both grow older.
 Make an effort to treat them like adults and ask for their opinions such as where to eat or what to buy when you go shopping.
 Who knows?
-This may be the beginning of a beautiful adult traveling friendship with none other than your own kids!
+This may be the beginning of a beautiful adult traveling friendship with none other than your own kids.
+And if grandchildren come along, then the cycle will continue with each generation.

 The NYC Traveler Presents Tips for Your Trips